PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/open_vocabulary_segmentation.en.md

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/refs/heads/main/images/modules/open_vocabulary_segmentation/open_vocabulary_segmentation_res.jpg">

 #### 2.1.2 Python Script Integration
 * The above command line is for quickly experiencing the effect.
 Generally, in a project, integration through code is often required.
-You can complete the rapid inference of the production line with just a few lines of code.
+You can complete the rapid inference of the pipeline with just a few lines of code.
 The inference code is as follows:

 ```python
 from paddlex import create_pipeline